. Last modified on August 25th, 2022.

 Initially, Tobias Ratschiller came with this idea of creating administration tool to manage MySQL databases, hence, the development of phpMyAdmin was started by him.

 phpMyAdmin crosses several milestones with its development.
 And, on each level, it has been released with some added features that took it to next advanced stage.
-Among them, some resent releases are listed below.
+Among them, some recent releases are listed below.

 - phpMyAdmin 4.0.5 – It is released with the addition of security and bug fixing features.
 This version of database admin tool will be compatible with PHP version 5.2 and MySQL version 5.

 - phpMyAdmin 4.0.0 – Changes with display contains tree based navigation and good look and feel for documentation.

 - phpMyAdmin 3.5.0 – Provides support for managing drizzle database; changes with database events and triggers.

 - phpMyAdmin 3.3.0 – In this version new modules are added for import and export features.
 It provides support for synchronization, configuration and etc.

 Features of phpMyAdmin

 phpMyAdmin is oldest database administration tool being started since 1998.
 But, still, it is most popular client software managing databases.
 The reason is, that, it is refined and upgraded with new features by foreseeing requirement of the current user.

 Let us look into some of its features impacting its popularity.

 - MySQL Admin tool with simple user interface provides user interaction.

 - It facilitates user to perform all basic database CRUD operation easily, by not expecting the user to enter queries, instead.
 Not only CRUD but also have controls to perform other MySQL operations, like, indexing, sorting and etc.

 - It contains wizard for executing complex user customized queries for getting results with the tedious comparison.

 - This tool maintains statistics regarding server execution time, traffic, query statistics and etc.

 - It allows the user to the backup database structure, data or both by using export feature.

 - Similarly, the user can import external backup files that contain information to be stored in the database.

 - Multi-user storage facility.

 - Multi-server compatibility.

-- Handling configuration and server variables from admin interface.
+- Handling configuration and server variables from the admin interface.